AnastasiaProkaieva/agentspace_hmlp/README.md

 # About
 This project presence a detailed walkthrough how to deploy custom ADK agent to AgentEngine and Agentspace with the Human in the Loop feedback (via email validation on the external backend).
+Once the validation is accepted by another user, the agent will proceed by generating and presenting the final report to the user.
+The report will be also saved to the user Gdrive and GDoc in 3 formats: docx, pdf, md.

 ## Configuration
+Check README.md under 2 folders.

 ## Create custom Agent using ADK